Officials are taught to maintain focus and concentration from the moment they walk on the field or court to the final whistle and sometimes beyond.

 J.D.
-Collins, the NCAA’s national coordinator of men’s basketball officiating, stresses the importance of crew communication during late-game stoppages.
+Collins, recently retired NCAA national coordinator of men’s basketball officiating, stresses the importance of crew communication during late-game stoppages.
 During the closing minutes of a college basketball game, a greater number of plays are subject to review.
 Consequently, officials may make some extra trips to a courtside video monitor.
 Here again, Collins stresses the importance of communication, specifically, between the officiating crew and the coaches.

 “The coaches want to know, ‘Why are you over there?’” he said, “And so our job is to communicate to them, ‘We’re looking at the time,’ or ‘We’re looking at whether or not that was a flagrant foul.’
 Just informing them why we’re there calms a coach down.